 - M. Wali Ahmed Chowdhury Vs. Mahfuzul Huq Chowdhury

-- The issue of writ of prohibition is discretionary and care must be taken to state in proper manner and the precise writ asked for.
+- The issue of a writ of prohibition is discretionary and care must be taken to state in a proper manner and the precise writ asked for.

 - Muhammad Tofail Vs. Abdul Gafoor

 Mandamus means ‘command’.
-This writ is one of the most popular, valuable and essential remedy in the administration of justice.
-The superior court, i.e. High Court of the Supreme Court, through this writ gives command to requiring any person, corporation, inferior court or government to do some particular which is related to his/her or its public duty and in certain cases of a statutory duty, imposed upon him/her, them or it by the constitution or by any other law.
+This writ is one of the most popular, valuable and essential remedies in the administration of justice.
+The superior court, i.e. High Court of the Supreme Court, through this writ gives the command to require any person, corporation, inferior court or government to do some particular which is related to his/her or its public duty and in certain cases of statutory duty, imposed upon him/her, them or it by the constitution or by any other law.

-If a government employee who has been working under a Public company complains that one of his/her right has been violated by the action of the company, then s/he has option in hands to file a writ of Mandamus against that company.
-To get remedy, the aggrieved person has to prove his or her given information and points right throughly.
+If a government employee who has been working under a Public company complains that one of his/her rights has been violated by the action of the company, then s/he has the option in hands to file a writ of Mandamus against that company.
+To get a remedy, the aggrieved person has to prove his or her given information and points right thoroughly.

 - Zamiruddin Ahmed Vs. Govt. of Bangladesh, 1 BLD (HCD) 304

 - When there are special circumstances to indicate that demand for justice would be futile, mandamus can issue even though no demand for justice was made prior to filing of the writ petition.